 Description

 Depth First Search is an algorithm for searching a graph by going as deep as possible down one path before backing up and trying the next.
-Where Breadth First Search uses a Queue to search level by level, DFS uses a Stack (or just recursion — the call stack) to follow branches to the end.
-It's the natural fit for exhausting all paths: cycle detection, topological sort, connected components, and Backtrack problems.
-Note: unlike BFS, it does NOT find shortest paths.
+DFS uses a LIFO Stack (or recursion - which uses the call stack) to follow branches to the end.

 Runtime